DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-11.md

 They said to one another, "Come, let's make bricks, and burn them thoroughly."
 They had brick for stone, and they used tar for mortar.

 ###### v4
-They said, "Come, let's build ourselves a city, and a tower whose top reaches to the sky, and let's make a name for ourselves, lest we be scattered abroad on the surface of the whole earth."
+They said, "Come, let's build ourselves a city, and a tower whose top reaches to the sky, and let's make a name for ourselves, lest we be [[Gen-01#v28|scattered abroad]] on the surface of the whole earth[^1]."

 ###### v5
 Yahweh came down to see the city and the tower, which the children of men built.